 Types of registered sites

 The information on this page should be used to determine the ‘type of work’ of a building site.
-The list of work types below is taken from the Department for Business Enterprise and Regulatory Reform (BERR) Annual Survey of Construction Statistics and is the standard categorisation of building site work.
+The list of work types below is taken from the Office for National Statistics’ standard categorisation of types of construction work.

 When registering a site with the Scheme, you will be asked for the type of work of the project.
 Please use the information below to determine this and if more than one of the below ‘types’ applies, please select the most relevant option.

 Public Sector Housing Local authority housing schemes, hostels (except youth hostels), married quarters for the services and police; old peoples’ homes; orphanages and children’s’ remand homes; and the provision within housing sites of roads and services for gases, water, electricity, sewage and drainage.